 (1) Ammonium nitrate.

 (2) Ammonium sulfate.

 (3) Calcium nitrate.

 (4) Diammonium phosphate.

 (5) Monoammonium phosphate.

 (6) Potassium nitrate.

 (7) Sodium nitrate.

 (8) Urea (not in the form of slow release nitrogen).

-(9) Others as may be designated in writing by the administrator.
+(9) Others as may be designated by the administrator Association of American Plant Food Control Officials.